 A minor may be added to any B.A. or B.S. degree that does not include that specific area of study as its major.
-A minor may not be added to the A.A. program or the bachelor of theology program.
+A minor may not be added to the A.A. program.

 Department of EDUCATION

 Faculty: James Donovan, Chair